delphictruth/whenedenwaslost-01/src/site/notes/Library/Aionomica.md

 The *Aionomica* is a collection within the [[Library/Ancient Jedi texts\|ancient Jedi texts]], held on the planet [[Navigational/Ahch-To\|Ahch-To]].
 The text is written in an ancient, lost language and is preserved in two volumes by Jedi Master and historian Ri-Lee Howell.
 It is a combination of a codex, correspondence, and scrapbook that collecs many of the earliest accounts of explorations and codifications in the Force.

 *Aionomica I* and *Aionomica II* are the two known and accepted volumes.
-There was a forgery scandal about a rumored third volume long before the collapse of the [[Organizations/Jedi Order\|Jedi Order]], but it was ultimately determined that a third volume did not exist.
+There was a forgery scandal about a rumored third volume long before the collapse of the [[Force Traditions & Sects/Jedi Order\|Jedi Order]], but it was ultimately determined that a third volume did not exist.